For scintigraphic imaging of cancers, including PET scans, and management of thyroid pathologies, including cancers.

 Care mission

-The Nuclear Medicine department is involved in the diagnosis and treatment of thyroid cancers (iodine 131 and systemic treatments) and neuroendocrine tumors (Lutathera).
+The Nuclear Medicine Department is involved in the diagnosis and treatment of thyroid cancer (iodine-131 and systemic therapies), prostate cancer (Pluvicto), and neuroendocrine tumors (Lutathera).
 It treats patients with thyroid cancer and refractory thyroid cancer.

 Its main mission is to carry out :